DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

       * resDeployers
       * resExecutors

-    For more details about ODM groups and roles, have a look at [ODM on k8s documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-user-roles-user-groups)
+    For more information about ODM groups and roles, refer to the [ODM on Kubernetes documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-user-roles-user-groups).

 2. Create a group for ODM administrators.